The Game of Hog

 Implement make_averaged, which is a higher-order function that takes a function original_function as an argument.

-The return value of make_averaged is a function that takes in the same number of arguments as original_function.
-When we call this returned function on the arguments, it will return the average value of repeatedly calling original_function on the arguments passed in.
+The return value of make_averaged is a function that takes in the same arguments as original_function.
+When called with specific arguments, this function should repeatedly call original_function on those same arguments, times_called times, and return the average of the results.
+Take a look at the make_averaged doctest.
+Be sure to keep track of what values are being passed into the function!

 Important: To implement this function, you will need to use a new piece of Python syntax.
 We would like to write a function that accepts an arbitrary number of arguments, and then calls another function using exactly those arguments.
 Here's how it works.